jeromeetienne/threex.universalloader/README.md

 threex.universalloader is a
 [threex game extension for three.js](http://www.threejsgames.com/extensions/).
 It provides an universal loader for models in three.js.
-You give it the url of your models and it will load it with the loader made for this model file format.
+You give it the url of your models and it will load it with the three.js loader suitable for its format.

 Show Don't Tell
 ===============